paulvi/bndtoolsPlugins/cnf/gradle/doc/BUILDING-GRADLE.md

 * Gradle resolves the build setup.

-* Gradle will now build the project by running the specified (or default) tasks.
+* Gradle now builds the projects by running the specified (or default) tasks.

 # <a name="BuildTasks"/>Build Tasks

 The discussion of the build tasks below is split per project type.

 ## <a name="BuildTasksBndProjects"/>Bnd Projects

 This section only discusses tasks that are added or modified compared to the Gradle Java plugin.

 ### <a name="BuildTasksJar"/>jar